HFossdal/time-stretch-refinement/README.md

 # time-stretch-refinement

-Supplementary code and materials for the master's thesis **Neural Refinement of Time-Frequency Representations for Audio Time-Stretching**.
+Supplementary code and materials for the master's thesis **Neural Refinement of Interpolated Time-Frequency Representations for Audio Time-Stretching**.

 | | |
 |---|---|